Myth (gamer)

-Ali Kabbani (born May 24, 1999), better known as Myth, is an American YouTube and Twitch live streamer known for playing Fortnite Battle Royale.
+Ali Kabbani (born May 24, 1999), better known as Myth, is an American live streamer on YouTube and Twitch known for playing Fortnite Battle Royale.
 Kabbani has over 4.4 million subscribers on YouTube and 7 million followers on Twitch.

 Streaming career

 Kabbani's YouTube account was created on November 3, 2013.
 He started live streaming on Twitch in 2016 and mainly streamed Paragon, a third-person multiplayer online battle arena developed by Epic Games.
 His streams became much more popular when he started streaming Fortnite Battle Royale in the latter half of 2017.
 At the end of January 2018, Kabbani had over 200,000 followers on Twitch and by the end of June of the same year, the number had increased to over 3.2 million.

 Kabbani joined Team SoloMid (TSM) in 2018 and captained a team that consisted of himself, Daequan, Darryle "Hamlinz" Hamlin and Juan "CaMiLLs" Camilla (sub).
 Kabbani participated in the Ninja Vegas Tournament in April 2018.
 Additionally, Kabbani's streams have included a variety of other popular streamers including, Pokimane and summit1g.
 Kabbani compares Fortnite building/editing mechanics to a shooter version of chess.

 In March 2019 Kabbani was paid an undisclosed amount to stream Apex Legends.
 He played as TSM's team leader in the game Valorant during the Twitch Rivals series.
 As of July 2021, he has over 7.4 million followers and over 158 million views on Twitch.

 On December 28, 2021, Kabbani announced that he would not be renewing his contract with TSM, citing the loss of a family environment, upon the departures of friends Bjergsen and Leena.
 In July 2022, Kabbani announced an exclusivity contract with YouTube.